 Who’s it For?

-Singers, dancers and musicians (all instruments – we have dedicated fiddle, guitar and accordion tutors, and also a mixed-instrument band led by Jo) of all ages and levels of experience; there’s something for everyone!
-You’ll need to be able to read music if you wish to join the accordion group, but otherwise learning by ear is fine.
-Please let us know your preferred group when booking – but be assured, you’ll be able to move between groups should you wish!
+Singers, dancers and musicians of all ages and levels of experience; there’s something for everyone!
+Please let us know your preferred main group when booking – but be assured, you’ll be able to move between groups should you wish!

 We have a fantastic team of tutors who work well together to give you the best possible experience in a mutually supportive atmosphere.